lepartip/vote/README.md

 thumbs up y down
 support it for credits

+to log in
+to check ideas
-check ideas
+to check progression of ideas
-as a progression  of ideas   links and dots as popularity officially supported credites     credits
+to check links of ideas as a and dots to check and support for popularity for officially supported and for credits

-log out
+to log out

+ideas
-ieda  ideas are for all    ideas
+to give ideas is for all
-suggestions are

-ideas that are precised
+suggestions are ideas that are precised

 thumbs are for voter

-official are for rep comitee
+official support are for rep of comitee

-credits arefor

-donators
+credits are for donators

 there is non voters
 voters